-B.C Green Party leader Furstenau, has criticized the NDP for financing the fossil fuels industry.
+B.C Green Party leader Furstenau, has criticized the NDP for financing les fossil fuels industry.

 Fossil Fuels subsidies and controverse